What California is doing right in responding to the coronavirus pandemic - KRDO

 By Wednesday morning, California had more than 17,000 cases compared to nearly eight times that in New York, or more than 140,000 cases.
 The Golden State has 452 deaths to New York’s more than 5,000.

-“When we write this history and look at the tens of thousands of lives in California that will have been spared, I think there will be lots of factors that went into it,” said Dr. Robert Wachter, professor and chair of the Department of Medicine at University of California, San Francisco.
+“When we write this history and look at the tens of thousands of lives in California that will have been spared, I think there will be lots of factors that went into it,” said Dr. Robert Wachter, professor and chair of the department of medicine at the University of California, San Francisco.

 “The most important was that leaders of all types — whether they were in government or in businesses — took it seriously, believed that this was a real risk and did the right thing early.”